Political end to Olympics: NKorea offers talks with US

 Two more Russian athletes tested positive in Pyeongchang in the past two weeks.
 So on Sunday morning, the IOC refused to reinstate the team in time for the closing but left the door open for near-term redemption from what one exasperated committee member called ”this entire Russia drama.”

-Away from the politics, humanity’s most extraordinary feats of winter athletic prowess unfolded, revealing the expected triumphs but also stars most unlikely – from favorites like Mikaela Shiffrin, Shaun White and Lindsey Vonn to sudden surprise legends like Czech skier-snowboarder Ester Ledecka and the medal-grabbing ”Garlic Girls.”
+Away from the politics, humanity’s most extraordinary feats of winter athletic prowess unfolded, revealing the expected triumphs but also stars most unlikely – from favorites like Mikaela Shiffrin, Shaun White and Lindsey Vonn to sudden surprise legends like Czech skier-snowboarder Ester Ledecka and the medal-grabbing ”Garlic Girls,” South Korea’s hometown curling favorites.

 What’s next for the games?
 Tokyo in Summer 2020, then Beijing – Summer host in 2008 – staging an encore, this time for a Winter Games.
 With the completion of the 2018 Pyeongchang Games, that Olympic trinity marks one-third of a noteworthy Olympic run by Asia.